boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/authentication/json-web-token.md

 ### JSON Web Token sample

-Please refer to the following sample for instructions on how to generate the JWT.
+Please refer to the following sample for how to generate the JWT.

 ```c#
 private string GenerateJSONWebToken(UserModel userInfo)